-- Our student wellbeing programs are designed to enrich community connection while meeting the individual needs of students - Wellbeing programs and initiatives range from whole school events to individual wellbeing interventions - Whole school initiatives to nurture connection include Harmony Day, National Day of Action Against bullying and violence, casual day and resourcing of external providers including Life Education and Head Space, responsive to community needs - Small group supports include evidence-based social and emotional learning programs such as What's the Buzz, Kimochis, Drumbeats and the Confident Minds curriculum and Meet your Amygdala, as well as group counselling sessions with the wellbeing leader and Pastoral Care worker - Individual interventions include 1:1 session with the Pastoral Care Worker and wellbeing leader
+- Our student wellbeing programs are designed to enrich community connection while meeting the individual needs of students. - Wellbeing programs and initiatives range from whole school events to individual wellbeing interventions. - Whole school initiatives to nurture connection include Harmony Day, National Day of Action Against Bullying and Violence, casual day, zones of regulation and resourcing of external providers including Life Education and Head Space, responsive to community needs. - Small group supports include evidence-based social and emotional learning programs such as What's the Buzz and Art Therapy as well as group counselling sessions with the wellbeing leader and wellbeing support worker. - Individual interventions include 1:1 session with the wellbeing support worker and wellbeing leader. - Year 6 Student Wellbeing Leaders support all students in the yard and develop wellbeing initiatives for the whole school.